How to Treat Cat Acne Once and Fur All

 Chin acne isn’t the only skin problem that can affect our cats.
 Feline Antimicrobial Facial Therapy can be used to treat many common issues around a cat’s face, eyes, ears, nose, mouth, and chin.
 Here are some tips to complete feline facial health.

-• Take care of wounds.
+- Take care of wounds.
 Most cats get an occasional cut or scrape, especially if they have a friend they like to tussle with.
 Treating wounds with Feline Antimicrobial Facial Therapy can help them heal more quickly and can also prevent infection.
+Again, avoid use of human antibiotic creams or ointments, as they are toxic to cats.

 A simple skincare routine with the right product can keep your cat looking and feeling great in her skin.